 Hydrate your skin

 Dry skin is not just a winter problem.
 Too much sun exposure and stressors such as air conditioning and chlorine in pools take their toll on the skin’s integrity, leading to fine lines, wrinkles, rashes and other irritations.
 Well-hydrated, healthy skin is less likely to have a negative reaction to sun exposure.
-Remember, your skin is your body’s largest organ; nourish it with Sweet Almond Oil.
-This pure sweet almond oil is absorbed quickly, leaving behind well hydrated skin.
-It’s also easy to incorporate into your daily routine–simply warm a little oil in your hands and massage into your skin, or add a few drops to your bath for a little extra skin-boosting nourishment.
+Remember, your skin is your body’s largest organ; nourish it with Emu Oil Face Cream.
+This nourishing face and neck cream contains 40% grade-A-certified emu oil.
+It’s very easy to incorporate into your daily routine–simply apply to your clean face and neck in the evening before bed.

 Boost your internal sun resistance

 The real secret about sun exposure that almost no one in conventional medicine is talking about is that you can significantly boost your internal sunscreen by eating a clean, healthy diet loaded with antioxidant-rich foods and superfoods.

 The more natural antioxidants you have in your diet, the more sunlight your skin will be able to handle without burning.
 The greatest levels of antioxidants are found in the most colorful foods, so eating a variety of richly-colored fruits and vegetables is the best way to load up on antioxidants.
 Among fruits, cranberries, blueberries, and blackberries rank the highest.
 Top vegetable choices include red, orange and yellow peppers, and dark leafy greens like kale and chard.